omgnetwork/elixir-omg/README.md

 After starting the child chain server and/or Watcher as above, you may follow the steps in the demo scripts.
 Note that some steps should be performed in the Elixir shell (iex) and some in the shell directly.

-To start a configured instance of the `iex` REPL, from the `elixir-omg` root directory do:
+To start a configured instance of the `iex` REPL, from the `elixir-omg` root directory inside the container do:
 ```bash
 iex -S mix run --no-start --config ~/config.exs
 ```